powerhousepro69/videoinfox/readme.md

   - Check for update on startup and notifity if update is available.
 Download and update in Videoinfox.
   - Play a local file by entering the line number.
 Play single video or autoplay the entire list.
   - Create unlimited Playlists from: Recusive search results, Recursive directory listings and the Played List
-  - Play Clipboard: Blinking notification when there is a valid video url for play.
+  - Directory To Playlist: Create a new playlist from a 1 level deep dir listing.
+Good for seasons of TV shows.
   - Play Clipboard: Download a video url that is in the clipboard via Yt-dlp and autoplay.
   - Play Clipboard is available in: Home  Played List  Play List  Yt-dlp Menu  View Downloads
   - See codec, resolution and duration on the playing video.
   - Play Directory autoplay available on: Home Screen, Navigate Tree and View Downloads.
   - Autoplay video files in the current directory with option to quit. videoinfox -d
-  - Blinking Play Directory otification when there are video files in the current directory.
-  - Navigate Tree Blinking Change Directory notification when there is a valid directory in the clipboard.
-  - Navigate Tree with Play Directory autoplay and Play Line with autoplay.
+  - Navigate Tree with Play Directory, Play and Autoplay.
 Select line number to start play.
-  - Video Player (ffplay) auto closes when the video ends.
+  - Video Player auto closes when the video ends.
+Ffplay is used by default.
+Any video player can be used.
-  - Auto clear the clipboard after the video player is closed.
+  - Auto clear the video url from clipboard after the video player is closed.
   - To watch the last download after Play Clipboard cleared the link select Last Download.
-  - Auto clear the clipboard of invalid files and urls.
+  - Auto clear the clipboard of invalid video urls.
   - Press enter after your copy to the clipboard to validate clipboard content.
   - File types searched for: .webm   .mp4   .mkv   .avi   .divx
   - Rapid directory changing by setting default directories (4) in Settings.
 The 5th is dir at last exit.
   - Default Dirs - 1 2 3 4 5  available in: Home  Navigate Tree  Download List  More Options
-  - Play Line option.
-Only play the line number entered and write to Played List.
-  - Autoplay Line option.
-Start autoplay from any line in the Played List by entering the line number.
-  - Played List will keep track of everything played except for Play Directory and Autoplay Line.
+  - Played List: log everything played except for: Play Directory, Autoplay, and anything played from a Played List.
   - Played List: Play All option that will auto play the entire list with option to quit.
   - Playlist: Save a list of videos from search results, directory listings and Played List.
   - Remove duplicates from the Playlist and Played List.